ixboy/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social media app with Ruby on Rails

 > In this project I forked a sample repo of a social media App (with no functionalities) from microverse and I built on top of it a Social Media application.
-You can sign up with email and password and then create posts, add other user as friends, read the post of your friends, coment and give them a like.
+You can sign up with an email and password and then create posts, add other users as friends, read the posts of your friends, comment and give them a like.

 ![](docs/screenshot.png)